klee/klee.github.io/docs/developers-guide.md

 You can then of course customize your dashboard, add more panels change time ranges and enjoy the live monitoring of KLEE

+### Granularity

+The intervals at which KLEE writes its statistics are [configurable]({{site.baseurl}}/docs/options/#statistics).
+All times are lower bounds and a long running solver query might prevent KLEE from writing new entries.